How to have a healthier relationship with your scale

-There are tons of ways to measure how healthy you are -- body mass index, fitness tests, blood work, and, of course, weighing yourself.
-But, far too often, women get too worked up over the numbers on the scale.
-Don't let how much you weigh define who you are -- it can't dictate happiness or success.
+There are tons of ways to measure how healthy you are — body mass index, fitness tests, blood work, and, of course, how you’re feeling.
+Far too often, we get worked up over the numbers on the scale.
+Weight does not define who you are — and it can’t dictate happiness or success.

 So, how do you weigh yourself without making the scale your enemy?
 Here are the four golden rules for weighing yourself that every woman should follow:

 1. Weigh yourself once a week max

 If you have a specific weight loss goal you’re trying to reach, then you should weigh yourself every one-to-two weeks.
 Why?
 Because if you check in too often, that number on the scale would be affected by a wide range of things, such as your period, eating salty foods, water weight, and being constipated.
 Weighing yourself every day is unnecessary and can lead to obsessive behaviors.